 Early Childhood Educator Income Tax Credit

-If you and your spouse are both qualifying Early Childhood Professionals and file jointly, the amount of credit you are eligible for and may claim is the sum of the amounts for each of your individual credential levels.
+If you and your spouse are both qualifying early childhood professionals and file jointly, the amount of credit you are eligible for and may claim is the sum of the amounts for each of your individual credential levels.

 To receive the refundable income tax benefit offered by HB22-1010, early childhood professionals must have: